Sun-ZhenXing/Sun-ZhenXing/README.md

 - 👋 Hi, I’m @Sun-ZhenXing, you can call me Alex.
-I'm an **independent entrepreneur**.
 - 💼 Currently in college, majoring in Artificial Intelligence.
 - 👀 I’m interested in Python, Minecraft, Arduino, RaspberryPi...
 - 🚀 Currently interested in Nuxt3, AI and Image Processing.